 Creating a Monthly timeline Gantt chart with Milestones in Excel or PowerPoint

 In this article I want to build on a previous article about creating Gantt charts using a stacked bar chart in Excel.
 The previous article used a timeline of dates and this article uses a monthly timeline.
 A similar method can be used to create the Gantt in PowerPoint.
-If you want and advanced solution with a full video tutorial and sample Excel file, click here to jump to the bottom of the page to learn more.
-[Note: if you want to create the Gantt chart in Excel but use the colors from your organizations' PowerPoint template so the chart will be consistent with the rest of the colors in your presentation, follow the steps in this article and video.]
+If you want an advanced solution with full video tutorials and sample Excel files for both monthly and daily Gantt charts, click here to jump to the bottom of the page to learn more.
 Here’s what our completed graph will look like.

 Step 1 – Simple list of tasks with milestones identified